Unemployed? Learn How To Start Your Own Business

 6. Test the Market

 This is something that I do now but I did not know when I started out.
 Ask the question, “What’s the quickest, cheapest way I can test if the public really wants what I am offering?”
 Tim Ferris in the 4 Hour Work Week

-calls this “testing the muse” and he used different online techniques to test market.
+calls this “testing the muse” and he used different online techniques to test the market.
 If something doesn’t test well, adjust it and try it again or look at doing something altogether different.